 Plants differ from animals in their manner of growth.
 As young animals mature, all parts of their bodies grow until they reach a genetically determined size for each species.
 Plant growth, on the other hand, continues throughout the life span of the plant and is restricted to certain meristematic tissue regions only.
 This continuous growth results in:

-- Two general groups of tissues, primary and secondary. - Two body types, primary and secondary.
+• Two general groups of tissues, primary and secondary.